Master of Science in Product Innovation

 Gain the skills and experiences to turn great ideas into great products.

-The Master of Science in Product Innovation advances your professional skills through coursework and the hands-on practicum experience – without stepping out of the workforce to advance your education.
+The part-time Master of Science in Product Innovation advances your professional skills through coursework and the hands-on practicum experience – without stepping out of the workforce to advance your education.

 Request Information